 You can add the pesto to brown rice or quinoa pasta, soups and roasted vegetables, or even baked fish or chicken.
 Next on my list is mixing the pesto with quinoa and rice for a tasty green risotto.

 Kale PestoTo make this a diary-free pesto, replace the Parmesan cheese with about 1/4 cup of pine nuts plus a 1/8 teaspoon of salt.
+Or, try this dairy-free pesto using basil and walnuts.

 - 1 medium bunch of kale leaves, stalk removed (about 6 large stalks or 8 oz)